skuid/pdsref/README.md

 ## Proof of concept

-This is a quick POC way of running the Private Data Service (PDS) locally on an EC2 instance (or other VM).
-Running PDS in this way in a production setting is not advisable.
+This is a quick POC way of running the Private Data Service (PDS) locally on an EC2 instance (or other VM). **Running PDS in this way in a production setting is not advisable**.
 We follow the [12 Factor App] principles and will fail fast for unexpected error condtions with the expectation that the service will be restarted by an orchestration layer like [Kubernetes].

 ![pocdiag]